-Have you ever had a time when you need to get a list of all addresses, phone numbers or emails for a group of records in Sage CRM?
+Have you ever needed to get a list of all addresses, phone numbers or emails in Sage CRM?
 Maybe when sending Christmas Cards, Christmas Gifts or Christmas Opening Times?
 (You’ll have to excuse the Christmas examples, feeling very festive!!)
-On that Note,
+On that Note…

-The first thing that you need to do is to decide which entity the group is based on.
-Is it individual people?
-Companies? or Leads?
+The first thing you need to do is to decide which entity the group is based on.
+Is it individual people, companies, or leads?
 Once you have decided this, you can then continue with making your group.
-You need to go into My CRM and then go into the groups tab along the top.
-Alternatively you can right click (or hover depending on settings) on the My CRM button and select groups.
+You need to go into My CRM and then go into the Groups tab, which you will find along the top.
+Alternatively, you can right-click (or hover depending on settings) on the My CRM button and select Groups.

 The new group creation is split up into 4 stages.